raul-estevez/SimpleElectronicLoad/README.md

 ### Temperature limiting

-The overtemperature protection in this type of circuits is sadly a guessing game.
+This type of circuit is sadly a guessing game.
 According to the maths, roughly 8.0v in RV1 gives a ~90ºC upper threshold.
 But this voltage will vary a lot depending on your NTC value and temperature curve.
+Adjust as necessary.

 ## Limitations

 The most obvious limitations are the voltmeter & amperemeter absolute maximun ratings.
-But keep in mind that in reallity the most important part of this project is the heatsink and not providing the MOSFETS with enough cooling will cause they destructions
+But keep in mind that in reality the most important part of this project is the heatsink and not providing the MOSFETS with enough cooling will cause they destructions

+## Author
+Raul Estevez Gomez.
+Contact email: estevezgomezraul@gmail.com
+Please feel free to contact me if you have any type of suggestion or question.
+If you build this please send me a photo i will feel very motivated!

 ## License
 You can read the license [here](LICENSE)